Panic Buttons

 Courtrooms, probation offices, DMV counters, permit desks, and social services interview rooms share a common risk: staff interact daily with members of the public in adversarial or high-stress situations.
 Defendants facing sentencing, citizens denied licenses, clients in crisis — these interactions escalate with little warning.
 Most government buildings were not designed with staff duress systems in mind, and the patchwork of wall-mounted call buttons and radio protocols that exist today depends on staff being near a fixed device when an incident occurs.

 The physical infrastructure of government buildings compounds the problem.
-Federal courthouses, county buildings, and older municipal offices are dense masonry and concrete construction — basements, secure holding areas, judges' chambers, and probation interview rooms are deliberately isolated spaces where Wi-Fi coverage is unreliable and cellular signals are weak.
-Safety systems that depend on Wi-Fi or a smartphone are not dependable in these environments.
-A bailiff in a holding area or a clerk in a courthouse basement needs coverage that works independent of the building's network infrastructure.
+Federal courthouses, county buildings, and older municipal offices are dense masonry and concrete construction — basements, secure holding areas, judges' chambers, and probation interview rooms are deliberately isolated spaces where cellular signal is weak and unreliable.
+Safety systems that put the trigger on a personal phone are not dependable here — staff leave phones outside secure rooms per policy.
+A bailiff in a holding area or a clerk in a courthouse basement needs coverage that runs on the building's own safety network.

 The regulatory pressure is real and growing.
 The ISC Risk Management Process (2024 edition) — the operative framework for all federal civilian facilities — explicitly requires duress alarm systems as a countermeasure for facilities rated Facility Security Level III and above.
 Federal Protective Service assessments of GSA-managed buildings use FSL determination to mandate specific security countermeasures.
 State courts and municipal buildings face parallel standards at the state level.
 Facilities that cannot document a compliant staff alerting system face increasing exposure during security reviews and post-incident audits.